hn/seagate-blackarmor-nas/README.md

 All the NAS 4XX series products have the same motherboard and 4-bay enclosure.
 The second digit in this number scheme refers to the number of drives that ship with the device: no drives (NAS 400), 2 drives RAID 1 (NAS 420) and 4 drives RAID 5 (NAS 440).

 :warning: Warning: Support for the NAS 4XX is currently experimental!
-Hard disk slots 1 and 2 do **not** work - [see details](#NAS-440-patch-details)).
-Do not install to your NAS if you plan to use more than two drives (slots 3 and 4).
+Hard disk slots 1 and 2 do **not** work - [see details](#NAS-440-patch-details).
+Do not install to your NAS if you plan to use more than two drives (slots 3 and 4 work fine).

 ## Install Debian GNU/Linux